Plutonomicon/plutarch-plutus/docs/GUIDE.md

 Because of this, you might want to enable  `PartialTypeSignatures`.

+It's also a good idea to give explicit type signatures to either the result of `plam` or the lambda passed to `plam`.
+Often, this will also give you significantly better error messages.

 ## Ambiguous type variable arising from a use of `pconstant`
 Sometimes, you might find `pconstant` raise "Ambiguous type variable error" without an explicit type annotation-
 ```hs